femhub/femhub-distribution/doc/src/introduction.rst

 * Quan Zou (University of Nevada, Reno, USA)
 * Pablo Angulo (Universidad Autonoma de Madrid)

-A few packages and files in FEMhub build system are taken from `Sage <http://www.sagemath.org>`_.
+A few packages and files in the FEMhub build system are taken from `Sage <http://www.sagemath.org>`_.

 Distributed under the terms of the GNU General Public License (GPL).